SwiftGen/StencilSwiftKit/Documentation/filters-strings.md

 | 42hello  | _42hello                     |
 | some$URL | Some_URL                     |

-## Filter: "titlecase"
+## Filter: `titlecase`

-Simply uppercases the first characters.
-Different from the `capitalized` filter, which upercases the first characters and lowercases the remaining characters.
+Simply uppercases the first character, leaving the other characters untouched.

+Note that even if very similar, this filter differs from the `capitalized` filter, which uppercases the first character but also lowercases the remaining characters.

 | Input         | Output                  |
 |---------------|-------------------------|